Free shipping for Australia deliveries when product totals over $140

 • PNG - we are predicting big things for PNG and look forward to this one going off the scale.
 We have been short on PNG for many years, whilst a degree of turmoil existed in local supply and distribution channels.
 We are excited to announce a trusted, highly regarded supply with fresh lots arriving at the end of August.
 Watch this space for more information - we are going long on PNGs for the remainder of the year and perhaps beyond.

-• Ethiopia - We have received some excellent fresh lots of Sidamo, significantly boosting our stocks.
-Previously, we had an abundance of Limou beans and a shortage of Sidamo, but we have now changed our strategy to focus on the qualities of washed Sidamos.
-Harrar has remained popular since our feature in June, whereas Yirgacheffe still poses a challenge due to the high cost of the lots and intense competition.
+• Ethiopia - We have received some excellent fresh Sidamo lots, significantly boosting our stocks.
+Previously, we had an abundance of Limu beans and a shortage of Sidamo, but we have now changed our strategy to focus on the qualities of washed Sidamos.
+Harrar has remained popular since our June feature, whereas Yirgacheffe still poses a challenge due to the high cost of the lots and intense competition.
 It is always challenging to find this particular type of coffee.

-• Tanzania - Rich and complex lots showing sparkling acid, rich caramel and cane sugar sweetness are inbound soon to our store.
+• Tanzania - Rich and complex lots showing sparkling acid, rich caramel, and cane sugar sweetness are inbound to our store soon.

 • Burundi - new lots arrived in our roastery a couple of months ago.
 It shows balanced chocolate, hints of fruit and excellent levels of flavour and body.
-Many customers who have tried Burundi have stuck with it as a permanent favourite on their regular orders.
+Many customers who have tried Burundi have kept it as a permanent favourite in their regular orders.

 • FAIRTRADE Organic lots from PNG, Sumatra, Colombia, Ethiopia, Peru, Mexico and Nicaragua have recently been stocked in the warehouse, giving us a good run for the remainder of 2016.